Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Palladium 950 becomes magnetic when 95% of pure palladium is alloyed with 5% of ferromagnetic materials and metals like iron, cobalt, nickel and some stainless steel forms.

-But in that case the magnetic effect will be weak and you’ll need a strong magnet to get a noticeable reaction from your 95% purity palladium object.
+In that case the magnetic effect is weak and you need a strong magnet to get a noticeable reaction from your 95% purity palladium object.

 Is Palladium 500 Magnetic or Not?

-Palladium 500 becomes magnetic when 50% of pure palladium is alloyed with 50% of ferromagnetic materials and metals like iron, cobalt, nickel and some stainless steel forms.
+Palladium 500 becomes magnetic when 50% pure palladium is alloyed with 50% ferromagnetic materials and metals like iron, cobalt, nickel and some stainless steel forms.

 How to Test Palladium for Magnetism?

-Your palladium item is either fake or thinly plated with this metal (with a magnetic or ferromagnetic base metal) if it gets attracted to the magnet and sticks to it.
+Your palladium item is fake or thinly plated with this metal (with a magnetic or ferromagnetic base metal) if it gets attracted to your magnet and sticks to it.

 Remember, it’s good for the palladium magnet test to be negative.
 It means you palladium coins, bars, or jewelry is real.